-Welcome to Canadian Relocation Edmonton, the Online Guide for people Relocating or Moving to Edmonton.
-Organized by Categories of interest from Arts to Weather.
+Welcome to CRS Edmonton, the Online Guide for people Relocating or Moving to Edmonton, organized by Categories of interest from Arts to Weather.
 You don't have to browse the Web; we have done it for you.

 Edmonton became a town in 1892 and a City in 1904, named the capital of Alberta in 1906, University of Alberta opened in 1908.
 In 1912 Strathcona Amalgamated with Edmonton.